Clemson sets date, details for national championship parade

-Clemson celebrated its national championship with several thousand Tigers fans looking on from the stands at Levi’s Stadium Monday night.
-Up next Clemson will be celebrating back home in the Upstate.
+Clemson celebrated its national championship win over Alabama with several thousand Tigers fans looking on from the stands at Levi’s Stadium Monday night.
+This weekend, Clemson will be celebrating back home in the Upstate.

 The Tigers will hold a parade and stadium celebration Saturday morning in Clemson.

-The parade will begin at 9 a.m. and will start downtown at the intersection of College Ave. and Keith St. It will proceed to highway 93 and will turn left onto highway 93 in front of Bowman Field.
-The route will then take a right onto Calhoun Drive and then a right onto Fort Hill St where it will end at the east side of Memorial Stadium.
+The parade will begin at 9 a.m. and will start downtown at the intersection of College Avenue. and Keith Street.
+It will proceed to Highway 93 and will turn left onto Highway 93 in front of Bowman Field.
+The route will then take a right onto Calhoun Drive and then a right onto Fort Hill Street, where it will end at the east side of Memorial Stadium.

 Clemson players, coaches, administrators, the band, cheerleaders, mascots, rally cats and more will participate in the parade.